apuder/sdltrs-trs-io/README.md

 Altough considered as *experimental*, it is recommended for 64-bit operating systems (SDL2 binaries and packages above are build on the *master* branch).

+The SDL2 version is available in Valerio Lupi's fork of the [RetroPie-Setup].

 ## Screenshots

 ![screenshot](screenshots/sdltrs01.png)